brainstormforce/home-page-banner-for-astra-theme/README.md

 ### Which theme can I use this plugin with? ###

-Astra Bulk Edit plugin can be used only with the Astra theme.
+This plugin can be used only with the Astra theme.

 ### How does this plugin work? ###